MyPureCloud/genesys-spark/COMPONENT_EVOLUTION.md

 This cycle is implemented on a per-component basis by adding a `-beta` or `-deprecated` suffix to the component element names for the respective states.

+## Migrations

+On a major release all component state changes will be documented and presented in an easy to follow migration guide.

+### beta → supported

+If the application is using the latest beta version of the component there will be no need for code changes other than removing the `-beta` suffix.
+If the beta version is out of date there may be a need for some development work as the components api may have changed.
+A component will not move to the supported state unless it is well documented so this migration should be straight-forward.

+### supported → deprecated

+There will be no need for code changes other than adding the `-deprecated` suffix.
+At this stage the development team should start planning to move to the supported version before the next major release.

+### deprecated → supported

+When a component version is deprecating a migration guide will be created to help development teams move to the newly supported component.

 ## Rotation Schedule

 Components will rotate through the beta/supported/deprecated cycle on roughly a quarterly basis.